 We can use sensors to monitor the physical conditions of facilities such as air temperature, air pressure, and air humidity.

 The collected data is central to the IoT paradigm: it provides valuable insights that enable you to control and automate processes.
 Once you know how to use it, you are ready to explore the endless possibilities of IoT.

-With that in mind, let’s explore six use cases highlighting successful IoT smart penitentiary facility strategy.
+With that in mind, let’s explore six Applications highlighting successful IoT smart penitentiary facility strategy.

 IoT Applications in Prisons to Jumpstart Smart Penitentiary Facility Strategy

 Case #1: The Monitoring and Control of Inmates

 Through the use of IoT devices directly by the inmates (e.g. handcuffs or different wearables) or when implemented in their uniforms, smart prison administrators can: